Here’s a great poem about the Silver Wedding Anniversary.

 “Ah! darling,” I answered, “’tis just as you say;”

 And clasping a waist rather shapely than small,

 I kissed the dear girl in so ardent a way

 You wouldn’t have guessed we were married at all!

 This article was posted on Friday, July 1st, 2011 at 5:25 pm and is filed under Anniversary Gifts, Anniversary Poems, Customs and Traditions, English, Gift Giving, Languages, Poems, Poems about Marriage, Poetry, Silver Anniversary, Wedding Anniversaries.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply